jhp612/workshop_text_classification/notebooks/README.md

 # Transformers Notebooks

-This repository contains the example code from our O'Reilly book [Natural Language Processing with Transformers](https://www.oreilly.com/library/view/natural-language-processing/9781098136789/):
+This repository contains an example for **text classification** from the O'Reilly book [Natural Language Processing with Transformers](https://www.oreilly.com/library/view/natural-language-processing/9781098136789/)

 ## Citations